cybera/fellowship-iris-example/report/DemoScript.md

 that make this easier as well and seem to do something similar to nbdime as well).

-Additionally, there is a merge conflict (not showed) on the png output.
+Additionally, there is a merge conflict (not shown) on the png output.
 This might be easier to merge as it's an either/or selection, but it